 So here you will find my top list of tips and resources that will empower you to become a label detective.
 Of course, you could sign up for my short course, Becoming a Label Detective and become a label-reading pro in no time!

-Remember that it is physically impossible to remove all chemicals from your life – IMPOSSIBLE.
+Remember that it is physically impossible to remove all chemicals from your life – impossible.
+And, this journey is not black and white.

 So, striving for the forgiving 80/20 (everything in moderation) approach will ease the pressure and stress, and allow you to make small changes when YOU are ready to make them.